mewmew/psi/README.md

 * The preliminary aim of this repository is to implement a PlayStation I emulator in Go.
 * The secondary aim of this repository is to develop a symbolic execution engine for PSX.
-* The tertiary aim of this repository is to leverage the inferred CPU state of the symbolic execution engine to lift the R3059 MIPS assembly to LLVM IR.
+* The tertiary aim of this repository is to leverage the inferred CPU state of the symbolic execution engine to lift R3059 MIPS assembly to LLVM IR.

 ## Credits